 iPhone 7 has the similar design of both iPhone 6S and iPhone 6.
 The metal-clad slab with curved sides and a flat back remains, but Apple has altered the antenna lines slightly to make them less obvious.
 They now snake around the sides, rather than around the rear, to blend in much better.

-The camera hump looks a little different too, but it continues to jut out.
-Some folk find this an irritation, but we're not that bothered; if a camera bump means a better snapper, we're all for it.
+different too, but it continues to jut out.
+Some folk find this an

 The iconic Touch ID-toting home button is present, but it now offers a haptic response rather than actually depressing.
 It buzzes when your phone rings too, and apps can use it.